Linda Scott: Biography

-Scott also charted with a song that peaked at #44 on the Billboard charts, "Starlight, Starbright".
-It was mostly a regional hit played in the Northeast.
-It reached #44 in August of 1961.
+Scott also charted with a song that peaked at #44 on Billboard, "Starlight, Starbright".
+It was mostly a regional hit in the Northeast and reached #44 in August 1961.

 Scott was the showcase artist when Canadian-American started a subsidiary label, Congress Records, in 1962, and in fact both labels released new material of hers simultaneously.
-The following year, she sang her hit "Yessirree" in the Chubby Checker film, Don't Knock the Twist.
+The following year, she sang her hit "Yessirree" which she composed for the Chubby Checker film Don't Knock the Twist.

-In 1963, American Bandstand signed Scott to Dick Clark's Caravan of Stars national U.S. tour which was scheduled to perform its 15th show on the night of November 22, 1963 at the Memorial Auditorium in Dallas, Texas until the Friday evening event had to be suddenly cancelled moments after U.S. President John F. Kennedy was assassinated that afternoon while touring Dallas in an open car caravan.
+In 1963, American Bandstand signed Scott to Dick Clark's Caravan of Stars national U.S. tour, which was scheduled to perform its fifteenth show on the night of November 22, 1963, at the Memorial Auditorium in Dallas, Texas, until the Friday evening event suddenly had to be cancelled moments after U.S. President John F. Kennedy was assassinated that afternoon as he was touring Dallas in an open car caravan.

 Scott's final U.S. chart appearance was "Who's Been Sleeping In My Bed," released in January 1964, the same month that The Beatles made their first chart appearance.
 In 1965, she became a cast member of the variety show Where the Action Is, which she co-hosted with singer Steve Alaimo.
 Her last U.S. recording, "They Don't Know You", was released in 1967 on RCA Records.
 She continued to record as a backing vocalist (most notably on Lou Christie's 1969 hit, "I'm Gonna Make You Mine") before finally quitting show business in the early 1970s.

-In 2022, Scott's hit I've Told Ev'ry Little Star was featured in an advert for store H&M, reaching a whole new generation of fans to her music.
+In 2022, Scott's hit I've Told Every Little Star was featured in an advertisement for store H&M, introducing a whole new generation of fans to her music.

 Personal life

-Scott was an army laboratory technician for two years, stationed in Fort Sam Houston, Texas, and received a degree in Theology from Kingsway Christian College and Theological Seminary in Des Moines, Iowa, according to an interview she gave to Goldmine in 1987.
+Scott was stationed in Fort Sam Houston, Texas, for two years as an army laboratory technician and received a degree in Theology from Kingsway Christian College and Theological Seminary in Des Moines, Iowa, according to an interview she gave to Goldmine in 1987.
 During her time in the army, she met and married a fellow serviceman.
-The marriage produced one child in 1973 and ended in divorce.
+The marriage produced one child in 1973 but ended in divorce.
 She later taught music at the Christian Academy in New York City.